The Partnership.

 Principal-in-Residence.

-The more senior you get, the fewer people can tell you you're wrong.
-Not because you're unapproachable, but because there's no one in the room who combines the seniority, the delivery experience and the bandwidth.
-It's structural.
+The more senior you get, the fewer people are in a position to tell you you've got it wrong.
+Not because they're scared to, but because nobody around the table has the seniority, the delivery experience and the time.
+That's just how it works.

 Fractional advisory partner · A senior operator beside you · No agenda